Bronchitis: Plastic bronchitis

 Plastic bronchitis is a rarely found condition in which thickened secretions plug the bronchi.
 The plugs are rubbery or plastic-feeling (thus the name).
 The light-colored plugs take the branching shape of the bronchi that they fill, and are known as bronchial casts.
 When these casts are coughed up, they are firmer in texture from typical phlegm or the short, softer mucus plugs seen in some people with asthma.
 However, some people with asthma have larger, firmer, and more complex plugs.
 These differ from the casts seen in people whose plastic bronchitis is associated with congenital heart disease or lymphatic vessel abnormalities mainly because eosinophils and Charcot–Leyden crystals are present in the asthma-associated casts but not in the others.

 Casts obstruct the airflow, and can result in the overinflation of the opposite lung.
 Plastic bronchitis usually occurs in children.
 Some cases may result from abnormalities in the lymphatic vessels.
 Advanced cases may show imaging similarities to bronchiectasis.

+Eosinophilic plastic bronchitis

+Eosinophilic plastic bronchitis is a subtype of plastic bronchitis that is more often found in children.
+Symptoms may include a cough, and wheezing, and imaging may reveal a lung that is completely collapsed.
+Depending on the size of the casts, and the location the condition may present with mild symptoms, or prove fatal.